 Prerequisites: EDC 103, EDC 104, EDC 224, and EDC324.

 EDC 306: FOUNDATIONS OF AMERICAN EDUCATION: DEVELOPING A CRITICAL UNDERSTANDING OF EDUCATIONAL THOUGHT AND PRACTICE (F, S)

 This course promotes disciplined analysis of the meaning and effects of educational institutions and provides resources for developing a critical understanding of educational thought and practice.
 This course also encourages the development of value positions regarding education and schooling in America based on critical study.
 Students gain resources for the development of policy-making perspectives and skills.
-Open to nonmajors; required course for SE, ESML, and ESE majors.
+Open to nonmajors; required course for SE and ESEC majors.

 EDC 307: DIFFERENTIATED INSTRUCTION, ASSESSMENT, AND TECHNOLOGY INTEGRATION (F, S)

 This course focuses on the application of learning and developmental theories as they relate to unit planning, assessment, and classroom management in inclusive educational settings.
 The entire course is devoted to understanding issues relating to accommodating diversity through developmentally appropriate practice, the 4MAT planning system, Gardner’s Multiple Intelligence theory, varied instructional methods, technology, culturally relevant teaching, and multiple means of assessing students.
 Students are required to integrate technology into their teaching through various projects using PowerPoint, Excel, Microsoft Word, and Movie Maker programs.
 This course is taken with a one-credit lab (EDC 309) in which teacher candidates implement unit, technology, assessment, and classroom management plans in the classroom setting every Friday under the supervision of a cooperating teacher and University supervisor.